sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/07-yubikey-login.md

 If you have any suggestions don't hesitate to [create an issue](https://github.com/sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/issues "Create a new issue") to improve this guide.
 Also spread the word about this guide so more people can secure their system.

+You should now check the *security* chapter to improve security further.